 maptex\bottom (optional; default=-90) is the altitude angle of the bottom edge.
-Usually you will not require this, or else there will be a hole at your feet. ;-)

-maptex\fog (optional; default: no fog) is the name of the fog image file for this landscape.
+Usually you will not require this, or else there will be a hole at your feet, unless you also specify maptex\fog\bottom (optional; default=-90) is the altitude angle of the bottom edge.